arkency/posts/posts/2020-07-30-multitenancy-in-rails---what-says-the-internet.md

 > Has anybody done this?
 Particularly with Rails?
 What kinda of tools or processes did you learn when you did it?
 Would you do it again?
 What are some interesting trade offs between the two approaches?

 The original question asks about db-level multitenancy, but a lot of answers relate to schema-level as well (which people also often explicitly related to).
 Also schema-level in Postrgres has a lot in common with db-level in MySQL as you can read in [my previous blogpost](https://blog.arkency.com/comparison-of-approaches-to-multitenancy-in-rails-apps/).

+Below are some quotes that drew my attention, extracted to save you some time.
+They seem to be pretty harsh on db/schema-level approach at the begginning, with more balanced takes coming in later parts of the discussion.

 All the credit goes of course to original comments' authors.
 You can easily find them by grepping the original [discussion page](https://news.ycombinator.com/item?id=23305111).